khnur/caea-conference/README.md

-# CAEA Conference Website
+# CAE Conference Website

-A modern, responsive conference website for the Central Asian Economics Association (CAEA) conference hosted by Nazarbayev University.
+A modern, responsive conference website for the Central Asian Economics (CAE) conference hosted by Nazarbayev University.
 Built with React, TypeScript, and TailwindCSS.

 ## Features